LUTZ BUSINESS INSIGHTS

 - Food and drink provided for entertainment activities are purchased separately from the entertainment purchase (on separate bills).

 1. A taxpayer invites a business contact to a hockey game.
 The taxpayer purchases suite tickets for himself and his business contact where there is food available to them.
-The taxpayer purchases popcorn and sodas for him and his business contact to enjoy during the game.
-Because the tickets and food were purchased separately, the entertainment expense is not subject to disallowance (meaning up to 50% deduction on the meal expense).
+The taxpayer separately purchases popcorn and sodas for him and his business contact to enjoy during the game.
+The tickets are considered an entertainment expense and not deductible.
+Because the tickets and food were purchased separately, the food is deductible but subject to the 50% disallowance.

 2. A taxpayer invites a business contact to a hockey game.
 The taxpayer purchases suite tickets for himself and his business contact where there is food available to them.
 On the taxpayer’s invoice, the food is included in the ticket purchase.
 Because the tickets and food were not purchased separately or stated separately on the bill, they are both considered entertainment and are not allowed for a deduction on the expense.